European Grand Prix for Choral Singing: Repertoire and choir membership

 Each competing choir is required to sing in the same group/category as they performed in respective competitions.
 Choirs are encouraged to perform songs from various eras and composers.
 Songs with accompaniment (by any instrument) are allowed as long as the total length of accompanied songs does not exceed ten (10) minutes.
 The host city determines the total maximum performance time allowed to each finalist.

 Each competing choir is also required to have the same number of singers it had from the qualifying competition, plus or minus ten percent (10%) of that number.
 The total number of singers per choir may be a minimum of 12 singers and a maximum of 60 singers regardless of the number of voice sections or groups; this is because the eligibility requirements vary for each of the six qualifying competitions.
 Because of this, it is possible for mixed-voice choirs to compete directly against all-male and all-female choirs; it is also possible for children's choirs to compete against adult choirs (and even win, as in 2000, 2001, 2017, and 2018).

 The grand prize winner

-The GPE grand prize winner, or laureate, is awarded a diploma, a trophy and additional prizes to be determined by the host city, including a cash prize of up to 4,000 Euros (usually awarded).
+The EGP grand prize winner, or laureate, is awarded a diploma, a trophy and additional prizes to be determined by the host city, including a cash prize of up to 4,000 Euros (usually awarded).

-The GPE winner is not allowed to compete in any international choral competition, member of the European Grand Prix Association, for two years.
+The EGP winner is not allowed to compete in any international choral competition, member of the European Grand Prix Association, for two years.